slfagrouche/KitchenTeacher/readme.md

 ## Support

-For any questions or issues, please [open an issue](https://github.com/your-username/KitchenTeacher/issues) on GitHub.
+For any questions or issues, please [open an issue](https://github.com/slfagrouche/KitchenTeacher/issues) on GitHub.

 ---

-Feel free to customize this README to better fit your project's specifics and add any additional information you think is relevant.
-Let me know if you need further assistance!